wjgan7/wjgan7.github.io/posts/computing.md

 > You have a randomly shuffled deck of cards labeled 1 to N. You keep drawing cards from the top of the deck while the numbers increase.
 What is expected sum of this increasing run?

-The answer to this question is elegant, but it turns out finding it mostly involves algebraic bashing with factorials.
-In fact, it would probably be very hard to get a derivation for the answer without knowing it in the first place.
+The answer to this question is elegant, but it turns out finding it mostly involves algebraic bashing.
+In fact, it's really hard to derive the answer without knowing it in the first place.
 This is where code comes in.

 ```python
 def score(tup):